-Our domestic sales force currently consists of one sales director and one field salesperson.
-Our sales director is currently responsible for servicing the eastern half of the U.S. and our field salesperson handles the western half of the U.S. We expect to hire two additional sales and marketing personnel during 2019, with a goal that our sales and marketing department will have a minimum of four by the end of 2019.
+Our domestic PCT sales force currently consists of one sales director and one field salesperson.
+Our sales director is currently responsible for servicing the eastern half of the U.S. and our field salesperson handles the western half of the U.S. For our UST business, we added a US-based program director in Q4 2019 and have two additional sales and marketing personnel.